Data handling

 What we don't send

-- Customer credentials.
-Personal access tokens, OAuth refresh tokens, and service-principal certificates are encrypted at rest, used only to call the Azure DevOps REST API on your behalf, and never sent to Anthropic.
+• Customer credentials.
+Personal access tokens are encrypted at rest before they reach our database.
+Service-principal (Microsoft Entra) auth stores no long-lived credential at all — the backend mints short-lived tokens on demand.
+Either way, your credentials are used only to call the Azure DevOps REST API on your behalf and are never sent to Anthropic.

 Anthropic's commitments

 Anthropic processes the prompt to generate a response.
 Anthropic does not use customer prompts or completions to train its models.
 Anthropic's retention period for prompts and completions is governed by their Commercial Terms and the Data Processing Addendum (DPA) we sign with them; the contractual language is referenced from our legal page.
-Enterprise customers can opt into Zero Data Retention (ZDR) as an add-on — under ZDR, payloads are not retained beyond the request lifecycle.
-Contact sales for ZDR pricing and availability.
+We'll work with qualifying Enterprise customers to arrange a Zero Data Retention (ZDR) configuration under which neither we nor our subprocessors (including our AI provider) will retain your data at rest — contact sales@adopilot.dev to discuss your requirements.

 For Anthropic's own privacy commitments, see Anthropic's Privacy Policy and Trust Center.